Nash County deputies seek public's help finding woman who was last seen Friday

-NASHVILLE, N.C.
-(WTVD) -- The Nash County Sheriff's Office is asking for the public's help in finding a woman who was last seen Friday.

-On Saturday around 7:30 p.m., deputies responded to a missing person call in the 200 block of Old County Home Road in Nashville.
+Crime scene tape was seen around the home in the 200 block of Old County Home Road in Nashville Tuesday morning.

 According to Keel's employer, she has not reported to work in the last few days.